Kenosha unrest shooting: Second confrontation

 Gaige Grosskreutz testified that he was filming the protest as a legal observer for the American Civil Liberties Union on a Facebook livestream.
-Shortly before midnight Grosskreutz said he heard gunshots to the south and observed Rittenhouse running in his direction on Sheridan Road.
+Shortly before midnight, Grosskreutz said he heard gunshots to the south and observed Rittenhouse running in his direction on Sheridan Road.
 Grosskreutz said he ran alongside Rittenhouse and asked "Hey, what are you doing?
 You shot somebody?"

 Prosecutors said that protesters were heard on two different videos yelling "Beat him up!", "Hey, he shot him!" and "Get him!
 Get that dude!"
 One individual struck Rittenhouse, knocking off his cap, shortly after which Rittenhouse tripped and fell to the ground.
 Others shouted "What'd he do?", "Just shot someone!" and "Get his ass!"
 While Rittenhouse was on the ground, Maurice Freeland, one of the men in pursuit, jump kicked Rittenhouse, who fired twice but missed Freeland.

 Another protester, Anthony Huber, struck Rittenhouse's left shoulder, neck and head with a skateboard as the pair struggled for control of the gun.
 As Huber was pulling on the rifle, Rittenhouse fired once, hitting Huber in the chest, perforating his heart and right lung, causing his rapid death.

 Grosskreutz testified he believed Rittenhouse was an active shooter.
 Grosskreutz testified that he had an expired concealed carry permit for a handgun and was carrying a Glock pistol.
+In 2024, local reporting found that Grosskreutz actually had a valid concealed carry permit at the time but had believed contrary information from police and prosecutors.

 Grosskreutz approached Rittenhouse, who was on the ground, but stopped and put his hands up after Huber was shot.
 Grosskreutz then pointed his handgun and advanced on Rittenhouse, who shot Grosskreutz once in the arm, severing most of the biceps of his right arm.

 At least 16 gunshots from other sources were heard on video during the time that Rittenhouse was on the ground.